cataclym/discordbotlist/README.md

-# dbl.js
+# discordbotlist

 Easily add support for voting and display your bot's stats on [discordbotlist.com](https://discordbotlist.com) with just a few lines of code.
 This package provides support out of the box for [discord.js](https://www.npmjs.com/package/discord.js) and [eris](https://www.npmjs.com/package/eris) bots, but can easily be adapted to work with any library of your choosing.

 ## Installation and Requirements

 This package requires **Node 16** or newer.
 If you're using discord.js v14, you should already meet this requirement.
-Install dbl.js using:
+Install discordbotlist using:

 ```
 npm i --save discordbotlist